pr222/assignment-iot/Tutorial.md

 An arduino account was created and the bought kit was registered in order to access its included one year of the [Arduino Maker Plan](https://www.arduino.cc/cloud/plans).

-The server- and client-application is built with [next.js](https://nextjs.org/) which runs in a [node.js](https://nodejs.org/en/) environment, node also needs to be installed on the computer.
-For this, [git](https://git-scm.com/) was used for version control and the code was written in the IDE [Visual Studio Code](https://code.visualstudio.com/).
+The server- and client-application is built with [Next.js](https://nextjs.org/) which runs in a [Node.js](https://nodejs.org/en/) environment, Node also needs to be installed on the computer.
+For this, [Git](https://git-scm.com/) was used for version control and the code was written in the IDE [Visual Studio Code](https://code.visualstudio.com/).
 [React Apex Charts](https://www.npmjs.com/package/react-apexcharts) was used on the client side for displaying the diagrams.
+[Moment](https://www.npmjs.com/package/moment) is used both on the serverside and clientside to handle dates more easily than what is provided by the javascript's Date() class.

 - Using downloaded IDE for Arduino:

     The IDE can be dowloaded from [https://www.arduino.cc/en/Guide](https://www.arduino.cc/en/Guide)

     To do all necessary steps to get started follow the documentation at [https://docs.arduino.cc/](https://docs.arduino.cc/) and choose the ```MKR WIFI 1010``` board and continue by following ```Quickstart```.

     As the quickstart mentions you use the verify-button in the IDE to compile the code in order to make sure that everything runs correctly.
 Then make sure that the device is connected to the computer with the USB-cable and push the Upload-button to upload the code to the device.

 - To use the web editor together with Arduino IoT Cloud:

     In order to use the web editor, you need to download a [plugin](https://create.arduino.cc/getting-started/plugin/install) on your computer.
 [Welcome page to plugin](https://create.arduino.cc/getting-started/plugin/welcome).
 The preffered browsers to use with it is Chrome or Firefox.
 So by using the browser you can log in to the Arduino IoT Cloud and ude the web editor there.

     However, using the web editor ended up not being as user friendly and reliable as using the downloaded IDE as the controller easily lost connection without reliably re-connecting.
 On the other hand the web editor should also enable transfering code to the controller wirelessly over WiFi once the controller has code that connects to the Arduino Cloud and is online.

     You can access the code in the web editor from the downloaded IDE by logging in to your account and pull the code from the cloud, edit and then push it to the cloud to update the code.
-You can choose freely wether to transfer the code to the controller from the downloaded IDE or the web editor then.
+You can choose freely whether to transfer the code to the controller from the downloaded IDE or the web editor afterwards.
+[See more about syncing sketches](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-cloud-sketch-sync).

 - Handle Arduino libraries:

     When using the downloaded IDE you need to install needed libraries to your computer, which you can do through the IDE itself.
 For the web editor you should not need to install libraries as they are already available in the Adruino Cloud.
+[See more about how to install libraries](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).

+- Using the Serial Monitor:

+    The [Serial Monitor](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor) is very useful to use when developing for the controller, since that is where you can see information about errors that occurs when running the code and when you still have the controller connected to the computer.

 ### Putting everything together
 ![connect-controller](./images/connect-controller.jpg)